HCL-TECH-SOFTWARE/commerce-Visual-Merchandising-Widget/README.md

 # Merchandising-Widget

-**Proof of concept to demonstrate updating sequence number of products in catalog.
+**Proof of concept to demonstrate updating sequence number of products in CMC.
 The GET and POST Rest API's will be called in the drag and drop functionality of react store**

 **DISCLAIMER:  This Proof of Concept asset is being provided as-is to help accelerate your projects.